flokk.

 La Perla del Lago Restaurant

 Perched on the edge of Lake Coba in the small village, this casual lakeside restaurant serves fresh fish, ceviche, and regional Maya dishes.
-It is a lovely spot for a slow lunch with a view before mak
+It is a lovely spot for a slow lunch with a view before making the drive back to Tulum.

 food_and_drink